dfreelon/pyktok/README.md

 ## Pyktok
 **A simple module to collect video, text, and metadata from Tiktok.**

 I developed Pyktok ("pick-tock") because none of the existing TikTok data collection utilities I could find worked for me.
-Because TikTok's official API does not permit data extraction, Pyktok pulls its data directly from the JSON object embedded in every Tiktok video and user page.
+Pyktok pulls its data directly from the JSON object embedded in every Tiktok video and user page (except for `save_video_comments`, which uses the TikTok API).
 Here are its major features, most of which require the URL(s) of the content you wish to collect:

  - Download TikTok videos
  - Download video metadata